fraserphysics/hmm/docs/manual/source/index.rst

 Welcome to HMM's documentation
 =====================================================

-This code implements hidden Markov model methods in python3 and cython using numpy and scipy.
+This code implements hidden Markov model methods in python using numpy and scipy.
 It is a new version of code for the book "Hidden Markov Models and Dynamical Systems" by Andrew Fraser.

 .. toctree::